-This record contains meta-data on the RESCUE study, a retrospective observational study on drug-induced kidney injury in patients admitted to an Intensive Care Unit (ICU).
+This record contains meta-data on the RESCUE study, a retrospective observational study on drug-induced acute kidney injury in patients admitted to an Intensive Care Unit (ICU).

 RESCUE dataset contains routinely collected data from Electronic Health Records of Intensive Care Units of 15 Dutch hospitals in the period 2010-2019.
 The data includes the following variables: